 The point to draw from this is that if you employ a letting agent, it is going to be difficult to show that you spend 20 hours a week running your property/properties.

-I have already warned above about the consequences of having the wrong insurance for the wrong mortgage.
-But there is another problem that leads me to think that most landlords who think they are covered are not actually covered.
+We have already warned above about the consequences of having the wrong insurance for the wrong mortgage.
+But there is another problem that leads us to think that most landlords who think they are covered are not actually covered.
 Part of the blame is with letting agents and part with the landlords.

 Within the terms of the insurance there will be a section which refers to how often visits must be done to a property whilst occupied and also whilst unoccupied and to make a record of the visits.
 If you do not do the visits as specified, then the insurer is at liberty to reject your claim.
 If you have changed insurer and not informed the agent, then that visit frequency may have changed.
 Similarly, it is the landlord’s responsibility to make sure the agent does the visits as per the required frequency.